CAIN Web Service

 backgrounds.
 It arranges seminars by politicians, academics and

 community leaders.
 Professor Paul Bew, Queen's University of

-Belfast, is the current (?)
-President of the association.
+Belfast, was a President of the association.

 Irish Commission for Justice and

 A permanent secretariat of